| | | | Netmagis 2.2.x installation |

 is necessary to populate the mac.oui table with Ethernet

-| whoami | Command used to get login name of the user
+vendor prefixes when the mac database is created. | | whoami | Command used to get login name of the user

 who is running the current program.
 It should display